The 17th Annual and LAST Cheese Heritage Festival!

 Saturday, July 15, 2017 (11AM-9PM)

-After years of struggling to get cheese vendors, the Board has decided to end the Cheese Heritage Festival.
+After years of struggling to get cheese vendors, the Board has decided to retire the Cheese Heritage Festival.

 We are hard at work making the schedule to make the LAST Cheese Heritage Festival fun and exciting.